account

 more

-In 2019, Ana recorded an album “Sonce Ljubo” with the chamber music ensemble Violoncelli Itineranti.
-Their work was recognized with a second prize at the Alberto Cesa Award 2020 during the International Folkest Festival.
-They also received a special mention at the Music Miela Contest in 2021.
+Over the years, Ana has performed with modern and world music ensembles, as well as various Big Bands.
+In 2019, she recorded the album “Sonce Ljubo,” rooted in traditional music, with the chamber ensemble Violoncelli Itineranti.
+Their collaboration earned them second prize at the Alberto Cesa Award in 2020 and a special mention at the Music Miela Contest in 2021.

 less